Skip to content

 The ability to add, remove, or update content after the link has been sent is non-negotiable.
 Deals evolve.
 Pricing changes.
 New case studies become relevant.
 A DSR that requires you to resend a link every time you update content defeats its own purpose.

 Enterprise deals involve sensitive information.
+A single room may contain proprietary pricing, unreleased product details, and confidential contracts.
 Your DSR tool should support:

 • Password protection per room